Boxing vs. Muay Thai: Who Would Win?

 Rules

-As I already said, Muay Thai has a lot in common with boxing regarding the rules.
-Both sports are contested in a square ring in 3-minute rounds with 1-minute rest in between.
-Muay Thai matches are always five rounds long, while boxing fights range from 3 rounds for amateurs up to 12 rounds for high-level bouts.
+Muay Thai has a lot in common with boxing regarding the rules.
+Both sports are contested in a square ring in 3-minute rounds with 1-minute rest.
+Muay Thai matches are five rounds long, while boxing fights range from 3 rounds for amateurs to 12 rounds for professional title matches.

-Each round is scored separately in boxing on a 10 point must system.
-At the end of the fight, each round score is summed.
-In Muay Thai, every successive round is more important.
-This often leads to the first two rounds being more of a feeling-out process, and the fight usually picks up from the 3rd.
+In Muay Thai, each following round is more important than the previous.
+This often leads to the first two rounds being more of a feeling-out process, with the intense fighting starting in the 3rd.

-In Muay Thai, kicks are scored better than punches, and sweeps, throws, and dumps are highly appreciated.
+In Muay Thai, kicks are scored better than punches, and sweeps and throws are highly appreciated.
 Because of this, the accent on punches is greatly overshadowed by kicks.

 Equipment

-The main difference in the equipment used in both sports is that boxers wear shoes.
-In contrast, nak muay (term used for Muay Thai fighters) fight barefoot like most combat sports that allow kicking.
+The main difference in the equipment used in both sports is that boxers wear shoes while Muay Thai fighters are barefoot.

 Techniques